 Questions pertaining to the RPP may be directed to the Housing Services Office at 253-967-3581.
-Although we would like to answer every call immediately, due to high customer volume, you may be asked to leave a voicemail.
-Please leave your name along with the best number and time to reach you, and our staff will return your call as soon as possible.
+Although the staff would like to answer every call immediately, due to high customer volume, you may be asked to leave a voicemail.
+Please leave your name along with the best number and time to reach you, and a staff member will return your call as soon as possible.
 You may also email email@example.com for a more timely response.

 OTHER FREQUENTLY ASKED QUESTIONS